torproject/sbws/docs/source/man_sbws.ini.rst

 destinations.STR
   url = STR
-    The url to the destination
+    The URL to the destination.
+It must include a file path.
+    It can use both http or https.

 tor
   datadir = STR